 Lima beans are a legume that contain 11 grams of protein per 1-cup serving.
 Add lima beans to leafy salads or mash together into a smooth vegetable dip or spread.
 To cook them, first, soak them in water overnight.
 Then, cover them in water, boil them, and reduce the heat to medium for 10-15 minutes.

-White dried radish, are a popular Korean side dish because just one cup has 9 grams of protein.
+White dried radishes are a popular Korean side dish because just one cup has 9 grams of protein.
 You can find dried radish strips at Korean grocery stores, at select online retailers, or you can try to dry the raw radish yourself.
-They might not be easy to find, but they’re worth investigating for a protein-packed veggie side or topping.
+They might not be easy to find, but they’re worth investigating for a high-protein vegetable side or topping.

 You’ve heard the debate: are tomatoes a vegetable or a fruit?
 Legally, tomatoes are defined as veggies, so we’re including the dried version to this list because one cup of sun dried tomatoes has 7 grams of protein.
 To dry your own tomatoes, cut fresh whole tomatoes in half or quarters.
 Place the tomato pieces on a non-stick baking sheet.
 Bake at 200 degrees Fahrenheit until the tomatoes are a leathery texture, which will take about 4-6 hours depending on the size of the slices.
 Toss sun (or oven) dried tomatoes into a leafy greens salad for a tasty protein addition.